tduretz/MDOODZ7.0/README.md

 ## Prequisites and setup

-In order to build MDOODZ with CMake you have to install **cmake 3.16** or newer version.
+In order to build MDOODZ with CMake you have to install `cmake 3.16` or newer version.
 `blas`, `zlib` and `lapack`  libraries are CMake compatible and does not require any additional setup other than installing them with your package manager:

+If you want to use your fixed environmental variables, set them up in a `env.cmake` file.
+Just copy `env.cmake.example` without `example` suffix.

 ```bash
 sudo apt-get install libblas-dev liblapack-dev zlib1g-dev libhdf5-serial-dev